**Note: Due to a pandemic-related worldwide glass jar shortage, you will receive an amber OR blue glass jar, depending on current inventory.

 There's wax left at the bottom of my candle after burning, is this normal?

 Approximately 1/2" of wax left in a container is both normal AND necessary for safety purposes.
 The wax acts as a buffer to prevent the container from overheating.
 If you have a wax warmer, use a butter knife to work out the remaining cooled wax, and add to your warmer.

 Help!
 I can't smell my candle!

 The #1 reason a candle fails to give a "hot throw" is air currents carrying the scent away.
 In our 100-year-old home, lighting a candle downstairs is the best way to scent the upstairs of the house!
-Try placing your candle in different (safe) locations to see where the best scent circulation occurs.
+Try placing your candle in various (safe) locations to see where your best scent circulation occurs.